 Darn Good Sourdough Discard Coffee Cake Recipe

 A simple and classic recipe, this buttery cinnamon sourdough discard coffee cake is delicious!
 Sour cream ensures a moist cake while sourdough discard packs a gut healthy punch, making it the perfect companion to your morning coffee.
-Enjoy a thick ribbon of cinnamon sugar streusel both inside and on top.
-This coffee cake then gets drizzled with a quick homemade vanilla icing to make it out of this world delicious.
+This coffee cake gets drizzled with a quick homemade vanilla icing to make it out of this world delicious.

 Introducing the queen of all coffee cake recipes.